I was spilling my guts about how hard work had been for the last year. “How’s the family,” the vendor asked taking me off guard.

 I hunt low in the bottoms for a couple of hours seeing little deer sign, but I do come upon a make shift campground with several RV’s and huge army tents.
 I decide to see if there’s more sign on the ridge tops.
 Not many people have what it takes to make it up the mountain through the thick tangles of mountain laurel.
 I love it.

-At the top, it levels out a bit.
+At the top, the ridge is broad and level.
 I get to a place where the laurel thins out and I can see down some lanes 35 or 40 yards.
 I settle into a depression left by the roots of a downed tree.
 Just as I’m starting to feel the chill from the sweat and the wind, I glimpse what seems to be a fine set of antlers.
 Sure enough, they’re not oak limbs but connected to a boss buck.
 I can hear the guy on the monster buck video saying, “this one’s a shooter, Jackie”.
 A tree trunk hides the buck’s vitals.
 Before I can put the cross hairs on its neck, the buck either winds or sees me and bounds away.

 After that, I cross the ridge into the head of the deep hollow where we used to skin our squirrels.
 I see a turkey, a jake I believe.
 I could shoot it but the season’s not in – I think.
 I better check the game laws.
 I’ll be disappointed if I find the season’s in.